AveryW1/Main-Files/README.md

 C867 and uCorp are class projects.
 C867 - C++
-uCorp - HTML%, CSS3, JS
+uCorp - HTML, CSS3, JS

 Time 2 Study is a personal iOS app still in development